 (6) Be Gracious

-My husband and I shook their hands and I even got hugs from all of them on the last night.
-These are real people with real lives.
-A great way to show your graciousness is to ask them questions – get to know them – don’t make it all about you and your food, but take the time to get to know them on a friendly-level too.
-It goes a long way to making your experience top notch.
+A great way to show your graciousness is to ask them questions – get to know them – don’t make it all about you and your food, but take the time to get to know them on a friendly level.
+Kindness goes a long way to making your experience top-notch.

 (7) Tip Generously

-We tipped our head waiter the most, and then we tipped our waiter, assistant waiter (who always brought out gluten-free bread for me) and then we tracked down the waiter who kindly helped us in the buffet dining area (and the one I cried to on Day 3 of the cruise).
-Showing a little gratefulness to those who cared for you most will go a long way.
+We tipped our head waiter the most, and then we tipped our waiter and assistant waiter (who always brought out gluten-free bread for me), and then we tracked down the waiter who kindly helped us in the buffet dining area (and the one I cried to on Day 3 of the cruise).

 (8) Bring Snacks